mhauru/tntools/README.md

 the same MERA).

 `ncon_sparseeig.py`
-A module that implements too user-facing functions: `ncon_sparseeig` and `ncon_sparsesvd`.
+A module that implements two user-facing functions: `ncon_sparseeig` and `ncon_sparsesvd`.
 They provide a convenient interface, similar to that of the `ncon` package, for doing eigenvalue and singular value decompositions of tensor networks using power methods (from `scipy.sparse.linalg`), without ever